NatronGitHub/Natron/README.md

 Requirements
 ------------

-A machine running one of the supported operating systems (Linux, OS X, Microsoft Windows), and a 32-bits x86 or 64-bits x86-64 processor.
+A machine running one of the supported operating systems (GNU/Linux, OS X, Microsoft Windows), and a 32-bits x86 or 64-bits x86-64 processor.

 If your OpenGL version is not supported or does not implement the